 These apartments are known for quintessential prewar features, such as oak floors, thick walls, solid-core doors, generous room proportions, a dining room, and the ultimate status symbol—a working wood-burning fireplace (though in updated iterations, the fireplace might be decorative).

 “You'll often find classic apartments in co-op buildings that date back to the 1920s through 1940, primarily on the Upper East Side and Upper West Side,” Sigler says.

 “So if you're enamored with the prewar style, you don’t have to confine your search to decades-old buildings—or pass a co-op board,” she says.

 How many classic sixes are for sale at the moment?

-Fewer than 25 apartments listed on StreetEasy are described as a classic six.
+Fewer than 45 apartments listed on StreetEasy are described as a classic six, primarily in Manhattan.
 Some have already been reconfigured from their original design or have been combined with neighboring units into much grander apartments.

 Why would someone want to buy a classic six?

 The pros of purchasing a classic six include high ceilings of at least nine feet as well as prewar details like plaster moldings and cornices.